mbharatk/sample-repo/KCS article for Build slowness.md

 [4] https://docs.openshift.com/container-platform/4.7/cicd/builds/build-configuration.html

-## b) Increase the memory allocated to the build such that it is about equal to the base image size:
+## b) Increase the memory allocated to the build such that it is about equal to the base image size
 Sometimes when the user has default resource limits set, it may lead to cpu/memory constraints when the builds run.
 To overcome this, the user can set resource requirements on builds and increase the requests and limits to check if the performance and time of the builds are improved.

 Support team should work with the user to investiagte the reason for the consumption of cpu/memory and determine a minimal resource the customer builds require to get sufficient performance.

+## c) Upgrade to OCP 4.9 or higher